joseph/Monocle/README.md

 ## Browser support

 At this time, Monocle aims for full support of all browsers with a W3C-compliant CSS column module implementation.
-That is only Gecko and WebKit at this point.
-Legacy support is provided for some other browsers, including recent versions of Opera and Internet Explorer.
+That is Gecko, WebKit and Opera at this point.
+Legacy support is provided for some other browsers, including recent versions of Internet Explorer.
 Please encourage your browser-maker to work on implementing these standards in particular:

 * CSS Multi-Column Layout